Viewing this page on your device?

 If you are at all concerned about your child's development, please consult your health professional.
 The information on this page is not intended to take the place of an occupational therapy evaluation and treatment!

 The vestibular system (which is situated in the inner ear and helps the brain to process movement information) plays a vital role in a child's physical development.

-For this reason, many occupational therapists use specific movement activities in their therapy sessions to stimulate the vestibular system before carrying out activities to boost bilateral coordination skills.
+For this reason, occupational therapists who use sensory integration techniques may include specific movement activities in their therapy sessions to stimulate the vestibular system before carrying out activities to boost bilateral coordination skills.

 Although symmetrical movements are often easier, your child does not have to master these before moving on to alternating movements – you can combine different kinds of movements through different activities.